heig-vd-dai-course/heig-vd-dai-course/05.02-introduction-to-part-2-network-programming-with-tcp-and-udp/01-course-material/PRESENTATION.md

 headingDivider: 6
 -->

-# HEIG-VD DAI - Introduction to part 2: Network programming with TCP and UDP
+# Introduction to part 2: Network programming with TCP and UDP

 <!--
 _class: lead